aritradevelops/hush/improvements.md

 ## Improvments

-[ ] if no contact is found then guide user to the add new contact button [ ] design a logo
+[x] if no contact is found then guide user to the add new contact button [x] design a logo
+[ ] design a better logo for god's sake